Clara and Ballycumber men among twenty that went over the wall at Mountjoy in 1919. By Pat McLoughlin

 Continue reading

 The partial destruction of Offaly’s county records in the courthouse fire of 20 July 1922.
 A contribution from Offaly History to the Decade of Centenaries.
-Lost Archives stories no 4
+Lost Archives stories no 4.
+By Michael Byrne

 @offalyarchives @offalyheritage @courthouses @offalycountycouncil.
 See our blog of 6 January in regard to a vacancy at Offaly Archives for an archivist.